TristanBeucher/tristanbeucher.github.io/_posts/2024-03-18-Building-decision-trees-for-streaming-data-with-Hoeffding-Bound.md

 Overall, we recompute the measure every time we evaluate a split, but we don’t touch the raw data anymore.
 Instead, we use the small counters (like class frequencies per attribute value) we've been updating incrementally, and that greatly reduce the computation time.

-## When to split a node : the Hoeffding bound
+## How Many Samples Are Enough?
+Use the Hoeffding Bound

 Imagine you're a judge in a cooking contest, and you’re trying to choose the best soup among many.
 You can’t drink the whole pot and you are only able to taste a spoonful from each.
 After a few sips, one soup clearly seems better than the others.
 But before declaring a winner, you ask yourself: "Am I confident this one is truly better, or could it be luck?
 Should I taste more?"